Atrocitus: Brightest Day

 Atrocitus locates the Butcher, who is about to possess a man whose daughter had been killed by a death row inmate.
 Despite the Spectre's attempts to stop it, the Butcher succeeds, killing the criminal.
 The Butcher attempts to possess Atrocitus, revealing that Atrocitus had a wife and children who were killed in the Manhunters' attack.
 With the Spectre's help, Atrocitus wards off the Butcher and imprisons it in his power battery.
 The Spectre attempts to judge the man that the Butcher possessed, but Atrocitus argues that his method of judgment is flawed.
 The Spectre calls off his judgment, and is unable to judge Atrocitus, discovering that his mission is a "holy" one.

-He returns to Jordan and the other New Guardians just as a robed figure gained the upper hand in their fight.
-Catching him off guard with a burst of his napalm-acidic blood, Atrocitus vented his long suppressed rage against the Guardians upon Krona, knowing of his Maltus origins and how he was once connected to the Guardians of the Universe.
-Without the rage entity to control Atrocitus' powers, Krona fell victim to his attack as the Red Lantern viciously bites him in the jugular.
-Using the Ion entity to counterattack, Krona used Ophidian to disrupt the New Guardians from fighting back (including Atrocitus).
-Learning that Atrocitus had trapped the Butcher inside of his lantern, Krona exorcises the rage entity from its prison, and made him his own.
-Atrocitus and the New Guardians were utterly defeated, and once again stuck together to find Krona using Larfleeze to track down the avarice entity.

 War of the Green Lanterns

 Atrocitus and the rest of the New Guardians make their way to Ryut, where Larfleeze has detected Ophidian.
 Krona and the entities are nowhere to be found but the group does come upon the Book of the Black.
 Inside they discover that it was Krona who purposefully reprogrammed the Manhunters to wipe out all life in Sector 666.
 Atrocitus reveals that he already knew this.
-Former Sinestro Corps member Lyssa Drak appears and subdues the New Guardians, trapping all but Hal in the Book of the Black.
+Lyssa Drak appears and subdues the New Guardians, trapping all but Hal Jordan in the Book of the Black.

-When Hal meets up with Guy Gardner at the "Green House", Guy reveals the pact made between him, Ganthet, and Atrocitus.
+When Jordan meets up with Guy Gardner at the "Green House", Gardner reveals the pact made between him, Ganthet, and Atrocitus.
 It is revealed that part of the pact was that once Krona had been defeated he would be turned over to Atrocitus to face justice.
-Hal told Guy that this most likely means executing Krona.
+Jordan told Gardner that this most likely means executing Krona.
 In the final battle, Atrocitus is freed from the book by Kyle Rayner, and his red ring returns to him.
-Although outraged at losing the chance to kill Krona due to Hal Jordan, Atrocitus is unable to vent his fury, as the Guardians of the Universe teleport him back home.
-Afterwards, Atrocitus was confronted by Ganthet, who brings Krona's corpse to him to do what he wishes.
+Although outraged at losing the chance to kill Krona due to Jordan, Atrocitus is unable to vent his fury, as the Guardians of the Universe teleport him back home.